eclipse-sumo/sumo/docs/web/docs/Networks/Import/OpenStreetMap.md

 In the OSM database, shared space for tram and road vehicles is often modelled with distinct elements that occupy the same space.
 When imported directly, this would allow those modes of traffic to ignore each other due to running on different edges.
 To fix this, the option **--edges.join-tram-dist FLOAT** may be used.
 When this option is set (values between 1 and 2 are recommended), overlapping OSM elements will be converted to road lanes with shared permissions (indicated by a dark purple in [sumo-gui](../../sumo-gui.md#default_coloring)).

+## Further way/edge attributes

+When setting option **--output.street-names**, the 'name' attribute of every edge will be set to the street name defined in the OSM data.

+When setting option **--osm.all-attributes**, all OSM tags of a way are exported as [generic params](../../Simulation/GenericParameters.md) of the edge.
+If only a specific selection of tags should be imported, this can be set with option **--osm.extra-attributes**.

 # Editing OSM networks

 ## JOSM